Granting the wishes of the terminally ill

 during the final journey

-Ambulance Wish Western Australia will enable palliative and terminally ill patients to fulfil a final wish by visiting a place of personal significance, for example, to admire their own garden, to feel the breeze of the beach, or to be surrounded by their loved ones and pets.
+Ambulance Wish Western Australia will enable people receiving palliative care or who are terminally ill to fulfil a final wish by visiting a place of personal significance, for example, to admire their own garden, to feel the breeze of the beach, or to be surrounded by their loved ones and pets.
 Medically trained volunteers and specialised vehicles provide the means to make these final dreams come true.
 It’s usually the little things that mean the most to a person nearing the end of their life.

 Ambulance Wish Western Australia’s mission is to give people in end-of-life care the resources, specialist transport and medical care they need to fulfil their final wishes, at no cost to the patient or their family.
 The service is entirely donor-funded and staffed by medically trained health care professionals who volunteer their time.

 Currently raising funds to commission West Australia’s first Wish Ambulance to fulfil patient’s final wishes.